videolan/x265/doc/reST/cli.rst

 	target bitrate in CBR mode.
 Bitrate adherence is prioritised over quality.
 Rate tolerance is reduced to 50%.
 Default disabled.

+	This option is for use-cases which require the final average bitrate to be within very strict limits of the target - preventing overshoots completely, and achieve bitrates within 5% of target bitrate, especially in short segment encodes.
+Typically, the encoder stays conservative, waiting until there is enough feedback in terms of encoded frames to control QP. strict-cbr allows the encoder to be more aggressive in hitting the target bitrate even for short segment videos.
+Experimental.

 .. option:: --cbqpoffs <integer>

 	Offset of Cb chroma QP from the luma QP selected by rate control.